hvent90/is-it-dumb/.nautex/docs/TRD.md

 [TRD-2] A TypeScript-based frontend built with Next.js and styled using the shadcn UI component library, providing an interactive interface for users to report issues and view analytics.

-[TRD-3] A lightweight TypeScript backend API responsible for ingesting user-submitted events, validating data, and securely forwarding it to the analytics platform.
+[TRD-3] A lightweight TypeScript backend API, implemented as Next.js API Routes, responsible for ingesting user-submitted events, validating data, and securely forwarding it to the analytics platform.

 [TRD-4] An analytics and data backend powered by Tinybird, which uses ClickHouse for real-time data ingestion and querying.
 This enables the near real-time dashboard functionality.
 A separate vector database will be used for the semantic analysis of user-submitted text.